NSO is an important first step towards college success.

 Attend an on-campus New Student Group Advising Session.

 - Sessions are on a first come first serve basis and fill quickly.
 Limited seats are available so sign up early.

 - For privacy and spacing reasons only students are invited to the advising and registration portion of on-campus sessions.
-Parents and supporters are not allowed in the registration lab.

 New Students with Earned Credit

 New Students with 12 or more earned credits from another college or university need to complete the following steps:

 Once you completed the Preparing for New Student Orientation steps above, continue to the New Student Presentation.
 This presentation can be viewed anytime and on any mobile device or PC.
 You can also return at anytime to review the information.

 Contact Counseling for a first semester advising appointment.

 Here at JJC we are dedicated to your student's growth, safety, and success!
 We understand that college is a significant transition not only for new students, but also for family members.
 As a parent or supporter you may have many questions or concerns as your student gets started.
 Learn about valuable resources that will help your student stay on track by completing the: